-We are offering up to shares of our common stock and warrants to purchase up to shares of our common stock at an exercise price of \$ per share.
-This prospectus also covers the offer and sale of [ ] shares of common stock issuable upon exercise of the warrants offered hereby.
+We are offering up to 3,000,000 shares of our common stock, warrants to purchase up to 1,500,000 shares of our common stock at an exercise price of \$2.00 per share, warrants to purchase up to 1,500,000 of our common stock at an exercise price of \$3.00 per share, and warrants to purchase up to 1,500,000 shares of our common stock at an exercise price of \$4.00 per share.
+There is no minimum number of shares that must be sold in this offering.
+This prospectus also covers the offer and sale of up to 4,500,000 shares of common stock issuable upon exercise of the warrants offered hereby.

 Our common stock is currently listed on the American Stock Exchange under the symbol "VHC."
 We do not intend to apply for listing of the warrants on any securities exchange.
-On October 24, 2008, the last reported sales price of our common stock as reported on the American Stock Exchange was \$1.74 per share.
+On December 17, 2008, the last reported sales price of our common stock as reported on the American Stock Exchange was \$1.85 per share.